 Support Groups Within the Trust

-Listed below are the support groups that are run by the West Suffolk Hospitals NHS Trust.
+Listed below are the support groups that are run in the West Suffolk Hospital.

 If you would like further information about any of these groups, please contact firstname.lastname@example.org

 Meet Tuesdays at WSH, Fridays at Thetford, 2nd and 4th Wednesday at Sudbury.

 Newmarket Breast Care Support Group

 Meet 2nd Thursday of the month at Newmarket Community Hospital.

 Note: All breast care groups are informal, have speakers, aromotherapists monthly, patients/friends/families attend, majority are breast patients.

 West Anglia Cancer Network's Patient / User Forum

 Forum where patients / carers can suggest changes would wish to see made in the future, suggest improvements to current services, involvement in planning of future services.